-HARRISBURG (Nov.
-29, 2007) - Camp Hill lawyer Daniel R. Schuckers has received the 2007 Government Lawyer of the Year Award from the Pennsylvania Bar Association Government Lawyers Committee.
+HARRISBURG (Oct.
+29, 2008) - Harrisburg lawyer Vincent C. DeLiberato Jr. has received the 2008 Government Lawyer of the Year Award from the Pennsylvania Bar Association Government Lawyers Committee.
 The award honors a government lawyer who has made a significant singular contribution or has dedicated his or her career to outstanding service to the profession for the benefit of the public or a government entity.

-Schuckers holds degrees from Colgate University and the Dickinson School of Law.
+DeLiberato holds degrees from St. Joseph's University and Villanova University School of Law.

 Founded in 1895, the Pennsylvania Bar Association exists to promote justice, professional excellence and respect of the law; improve public understanding of the legal system; facilitate access to legal services; and serve the 29,000 lawyers who are members of the association.